sindastra/WiiPCRT/README.md

 ### Enjoy your unlocked Wii!

+# Additional notes:

+* If you get any errors about missing DLLs, try installing the vcredist files (all of them) from [HERE](https://github.com/sindastra/WiiPCRT/releases).
+* Yes, this runs under wine, if you must..
+* The button at the top leads to the GitHub page...
+You can report bugs/issues there!

 ###### Copyright (C) 2018 Sindastra.
 All rights reserved.
 This site is not affiliated with Nintendo.